learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ## Summary

 Awesome!
-In this lesson, you got to preview of using PCA to reduce the dimensionality of a complex dataset.
+In this lesson, you saw how you can use PCA to reduce the dimensionality of a complex dataset.
 In the next lab, you'll get a chance to put these same procedures to test in working with the MNIST dataset.